langchain-ai/langserve/README.md

 - `POST /my_runnable/invoke` - invoke the runnable on a single input
 - `POST /my_runnable/batch` - invoke the runnable on a batch of inputs
 - `POST /my_runnable/stream` - invoke on a single input and stream the output
-- `POST /my_runnable/stream_log` - invoke on a single input and stream the output, including partial outputs of intermediate steps
+- `POST /my_runnable/stream_log` - invoke on a single input and stream the output, including output of intermediate steps as it's generated
 - `GET /my_runnable/input_schema` - json schema for input to the runnable
 - `GET /my_runnable/output_schema` - json schema for output of the runnable
 - `GET /my_runnable/config_schema` - json schema for config of the runnable